pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 | sodapy | 1.5.2 |

-Additionally, rtree requires libspatialindex library, avaliable at https://libspatialindex.org/.
+Additionally, rtree requires libspatialindex library, available at https://libspatialindex.org/.
 Our software uses version 1.8.5.

 ## Running this software

 ### First things first
-To avoid storing unnecessarily large CSV files in GitLab, a reduced version of the parking tickets dataset should downloaded by navigating to the root of the project folder and running the following command:
+To avoid storing unnecessarily large CSV files in GitLab, a reduced version of the parking tickets dataset should be downloaded by navigating to the root of the project folder and running the following command:
 ```
 sh get_files.sh